© 2019 Elise Atchison

 “Life is but a continual succession of opportunities for surviving."
 Gabriel Garcia Marquez

-Elise Atchison lives in an off-the-grid cabin on the edge of the Absaroka wilderness in Montana.
+Elise Atchison has lived most of her life in an off-the-grid cabin on the edge of the Absaroka-Beartooth Wilderness in Montana.
 She received a B.A. in English/Writing Emphasis from Montana State University.
 Much of her work focuses on the changing western landscape and how those changes affect the land and the people who live there.
 She is interested in exploring the many ways we relate to the natural world, the many ways we relate to each other, and how the two are fundamentally intertwined.

 Elise Atchison’s novel-in-stories, Crazy Mountain, is forthcoming from Sowilo Press.
 Crazy Mountain won the Eludia Award, the Barbara Deming Award, and was a finalist for other awards.
 Atchison’s short stories and essays have appeared in Montana Quarterly, Silk Road Review, Cutthroat Journal, South Dakota Review, Terrain Magazine, Artists Field Guide to Greater Yellowstone, An Elk River Books Reader, Reflections West Radio, and elsewhere.